-- NSA program, public since 1993.

-- Standards for government, also planned for commercial and private use.

-- Advertised as making strong cryptography available, no risk to security of country and citizens.

-- New designs (and acronyms):

-- Escrowed Encryption Standard (EES)

-- Law Enforcement Access Field (LEAF)

-- Key escrow highly controversial: can be used to spy on citizens and adds weakness to system.
+- NSA program, public since 1993, this is during the "crypto wars". - Standards for government, also planned for commercial and private use. - Advertised as making strong cryptography available, no risk to security of country and citizens. - New designs (and acronyms): - Escrowed Encryption Standard (EES) - Law Enforcement Access Field (LEAF) - Key escrow highly controversial: can be used to spy on citizens and adds weakness to system.